Fatalwgx/LevZavodskov/README.md

 - [README](SQLscript/README.md) describes how it works and neccessary steps to run it
 - [main.py](SQLscript/main.py) source file in which you can review the code
-- [Folder](https://github.com/Fatalwgx/LevZavodskov/tree/main/SQLscript) with the script and it's dependancies
+- [Folder](https://github.com/Fatalwgx/LevZavodskov/tree/main/SQLscript) with the script and it's dependencies
+### Selenium webdriver, pytest tests
+Tests written as the final task during automation testing course.

+- [README](https://github.com/Fatalwgx/AutomationCourseFinalTask/blob/6d35d31050d12273f0ea3a3ec272b1a3c7d6f65d/README.md) explains how to run them on windows
+- [Repository](https://github.com/Fatalwgx/AutomationCourseFinalTask) with test files and their dependencies
 ## Courses
 - 02/2020 Python programming self-study
 - 05/2020 Java programming, Syntax,Core, partially multithreading and collections.
 During the course solved hundreds of logical tasks that were developed to teach common programming patterns.
-- 09/2020 html5/css3 + slightly into javascript and php.
+- 09/2020 html5/css3 + slightly into javascript
 - 08/2021 Software QA training
-- 10/2021 Selenium webdriver course
+- 03/2022 Automation testing using Selenium and Python (webdriver, pytest)

 ## Contacts